obsidianmd/obsidian-help/en/Start here.md

 Obsidian is a tool that can be used in many ways, from a simple list of notes to a very powerful knowledge management system.
 We suggest you start at your own pace, and build it into the tool you need.

 Here are a few ways to get started:

-If you want to just start taking notes, check out [[Basic note taking]]

 If you already have a collection of notes in markdown format, just choose them for your vault.
 Choose "Vault" in the lower left and select the folder your notes are in.